The Device Manager allows the user to select and initialize supported image sensors and frame grabbers for direct data acquisition.

 The Device Manager is opened by pressing Device Manager in the Settings dropdown menu or the Device Manager button in the Data tab on the Imatest Master main window.
 Shown below is an example of the Device Manager in Windows with a small sampling of devices in the Device List.

-The Device List contains the list of supported capture interfaces (‘Image from file’, ‘Epiphan’, ‘Omnivision OVTA’, ‘STM Conduit’, ‘Graphin Easylab’, ‘ON Semi Devware’, ‘IP Camera’ on Windows) followed by the detected devices from other interfaces (‘Microsoft LifeCam VX-7000’, in this example).
+The Device List contains the list of supported capture interfaces (‘Image from file’, ‘Epiphan’, ‘Omnivision OVTA’, ‘STM Conduit’, ‘Graphin Easylab’, ‘ON Semi Devware’, ‘IP Camera’, …) followed by the detected devices from other interfaces (‘Microsoft LifeCam VX-7000’, in this example).
 Many devices will support a number of image capture formats (e.g. different resolutions, color spaces, bit depths, etc.), such as the MJPG_1024x768 format of the VX-7000.
 After selecting a device, the supported image capture formats will be displayed in the Format List.

 Selecting a format will cause any available controls to be displayed in the Settings panel and enable the Start preview button.
 The controls in the Settings panel allow the user to modify the capture characteristics of the device.
-Pressing the Save button will save the settings of the current device and select it for acquisition by Imatest Master.
+Pressing the Save button saves the settings of the current device and selects it for acquisition by Imatest Master.

 Device Manager will not function correctly if there is insufficient system memory.
 You’ll get a misleading “Out of memory” error message that makes it appear that Matlab/Imatest is using too much memory.

 In Windows, you can see System memory in the Performance tab of the Task manager.

 The critical number is the Available memory, shown in the red circle.
 If it’s below about 1.8 GB the Device manager may not work properly, at least with the Matlab Image Acquisition toolbox that uses a constantly-refilling circular buffer that requires a lot of memory.